freegroup/HoruCNC/docs/pages/40_pipelines/index.md

 ###########################################################################################
-# Generates the terrain contour of th image.
-Black clors goes deeper and white colors
+# Generates the terrain contour of the image.
+Black colors goes deeper and white colors
 # goes higher with the milling cutter.
 This generates a reliefe of the gray scale image.
 ###########################################################################################
 [processing.image.to_terrain.Filter]